 Take your time to complete these exercises safely.
 Between each activity, wait 30 seconds or until the dizziness leaves.
 Before rising, wait at least 30 seconds.
 Before doing these workouts, it’s also a good idea to receive a professional diagnosis.
 If BPPV did not cause your vertigo, these movements could make things worse.

 How Vertigo Exercises Improve the Symptoms?

 These vertigo exercise techniques aim to transport calcium carbonate particles from the semicircular canals back to the vestibule’s otolith organs, where they are less prone to induce inner ear problems.
-These vertigo exercises help you improve and maintain your equilibrium.
-Start slowly with each exercise.
+In addition, these vertigo exercises help you improve and maintain your equilibrium.
+Start slowly with each movement.

-You can gradually try to complete the exercise for a longer period or with more repetitions as time goes on.
-It’s crucial to have someone with you when you first start out, in case you feel you are about to fall.
+You can gradually try to complete the exercise for a more extended period or with more repetitions as time goes on.
+It’s crucial to have someone with you when you first start if you feel you are about to fall.
 However, you may execute some exercises on your own as you advance.

-If you have limited mobility because of some reason, Cawthorne exercises are the best alternative to the vertigo exercises to cope with the symptoms of vertigo.
+If you have limited mobility for some reason, Cawthorne exercises are the best alternative to the vertigo exercises to cope with the symptoms of vertigo.
 These exercises include moving head and eyes around to engage control over them.
 You can practice the movements by yourself at your home.

 - Eye movements: Move your eyes from side to side, then up and down, without moving your head.
-Repeat 10 times more.
+Repeat ten times more.
 Begin slowly and escalate your speed.

 - Head movements: Slowly move your head from side to side and up and down.
 Keep your eyes open.
 Repeat 10-20 times, starting gently and escalating your speed as you gain confidence.